visgl/loaders.gl/docs/api-reference/core/load.md

 The `loaders` parameter can also be omitted, in which case any _loader objects_ previously registered with [`registerLoaders`](docs/api-reference/core/register-loaders) will be used.

 - `url` - Can be a string, either a data url or a request url, or in Node.js, a file name, or in the browser, a File object.
-Or any format could ba accepted by [`parse`](https://github.com/uber-web/loaders.gl/blob/master/docs/api-reference/core/parse.md#parsedata--arraybuffer--string--options--object--url--string--promise).
+Or any format that could be accepted by [`parse`](https://github.com/uber-web/loaders.gl/blob/master/docs/api-reference/core/parse.md#parsedata--arraybuffer--string--options--object--url--string--promise).
 If `url` is not a `string`, will call `parse` directly.
 - `data` - loaded data, either in binary or text format.
 - `loaders` - can be a single loader or an array of loaders.
 If ommitted, will use the list of registered loaders (see `registerLoaders`)
 - `options` - optional, contains both options for the read process and options for the loader (see documentation of the specific loader).